 Coding: yes or no?

-[su_pullquote]I am the type of web designer who has decided not to want to code because I want to focus on visual presentation and/or user-friendliness of a site.[/su_pullquote]
+[su_pullquote]I am the type of web designer who has decided not to code because I want to focus on the visual presentation and/or user-friendliness of a site.[/su_pullquote]

 If you want to be a professional designer, you will have to bring out the best design skills in yourself.
+In most cases, this will take a lot of your time and you will have to learn new skills as well.
+If you are looking for a more simple solution, you can always find a reliable New York web design company that will be ready to meet all of your needs.
 Finally, design trends change continuously, and technical progress never stands still.
 Many of you are asked to keep up—more than enough to test your design qualities to the limit.
 Let alone if you want to (continue to) encode.

 The ‘Rare guy.’